Lexxn0x3/CloudControlledRoboter/docs/MainsenderGo.md

 ## Overview

-This Go program implements a TCP server that listens for incoming connections on a specified port and handles JSON messages for controlling motors, lightbars, and a buzzer.
-It also manages health checks to monitor the connection's status.
+This Go program is a crucial component of our infrastructure, being the only program that runs directly on the robot.
+It implements a TCP server that listens for incoming connections on a specified port and handles JSON messages for controlling motors, lightbars, and a buzzer.
+Additionally, it manages health checks to monitor the connection's status.

 ## Structure and Functionality